solvaholic/dotfiles/README.md

 structured the project accordingly.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, check out [@holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## topical